CAS IN 299

 Registered students are responsible for securing your own internship placement and for submitting a complete application.
 Only students with approved applications receive permission to register for IN 299.
 Read more about the application process and eligibility requirements below.

-Applications for Spring 2026 open on October 16, and will be reviewed on a rolling basis until the course is full.
+Applications for Fall 2026 open on March 19, and will be reviewed on a rolling basis until the course is full.
 Due to limited space in IN 299, interested students are encouraged to apply as soon as an internship offer is secured.
 International students must apply in time to have their CPT request approved before the first meeting of IN 299.
 (CPT requests take approximately 10 business days to review.)
-No students will be registered for the course after the first class meeting.
+No students will be registered for the course after September 16, 2026.

 CAS IN 299 cannot be repeated for credit; participation in the course is limited to one semester.
 International students should not take more than 3 total semesters of internship courses that support work authorization (CPT) for off-campus positions.
 Please contact your ISSO advisor for more information.